-If you think that you have got a penchant for writing, becoming a lyricist may be the right option for you.
+If you think that you have got a penchant for writing catchy stuff, becoming a lyricist may be the right option for you.
 Lyricists write songs for TV shows, movies, ads, and other such media platforms.

 Step-by-step guide to become a Lyricist in Bollywood

-1. Start working on your craft as soon as possible.
+- Start working on your craft as soon as possible.
 Write as many songs as you can.
-You will write many bad songs and poems before you write a good one, so don’t be discouraged if your writing is not good enough yet.
-Another important thing is to start analysing songs from your favourite movies, to see what makes them tick.
+You will write many bad songs and nazms before you write a good one, so don’t be discouraged if your writing is not good enough yet.
+Mayur Puri, the famous lyricist suggest that the best way to do riyaz for this art form is to write new verses of pre-existing songs.

-1. You are going to have to move to Mumbai (or equivalent cities for regional cinema).
-There are no other options.
-So, move to Mumbai as soon as you can.
-Approach young and unknown directors with your songs and see if they can be used in a short film, as it will also help a lot.
+- If you can, then consider moving to Mumbai (or equivalent cities for regional cinema).
+Approach directors (both known and unknown) with your songs and see if they can be used in a short film, jingle, or ad.

 Salary of a Lyricist in Bollywood